Claude Code and builder-marketer workflowsPlatformApril 23, 202612 min read

 Keep the workflow moving

-Validate the payload shape before you commit to an API stack
+Validate the payload shape before you commit to an SEO API stack

-Run AgentSEO in the playground and inspect the actual response size, structure, and job flow you would hand to an agent.
+Run AgentSEO in the playground and inspect the actual response size, structure, and job flow you would hand to an agent, queue, or internal workflow.

 Authored by